If you consider use-cases, trail running shoes are a lot like their road-going counterparts.

-And if you’re running on wet terrain, you need trail shoes shod with the right kind of sticky rubber.
-That, of course, would be an overkill on dry trail paths because they might offer too much grip.
-For muddy trails, you’ll need longer lugs and a tacky rubber compound.
+If you’re running on slippery terrain, then the outsole needs to be shod with the right geometry of sticky rubber.
+That, of course, would be an overkill on dry trail paths because that could accelerate the wear and tear.
+On muddy trails, longer lugs and a tacky rubber compound are pre-requisites.

 Nailing the upper fit is the key.
 Too much room, and you may end up with the unwanted ‘sliding off the midsole’ sensation.
-Too short, and the downhill hill sections will cause your toes to jam forward into the reinforced toe bumper.
+Too short, and the downhill hill sections will cause the toes to jam forward into the reinforced toe bumper.
+That’s not desirable.

-The ‘right’ kind of technical trail shoe will depend on how you like them – so our third group brings together a diverse selection of models to choose from.
+The ‘right’ kind of technical trail shoe depends on how you like them served – so our third group brings together a diverse selection of models to choose from.

 Crossover trail running shoes – these are the outdoor interpretation of road shoes.

 These are your familiar road models re-purposed in a trail form.
 This way, you get the favorite parts of the road shoe – including a medial post – but with an off-road-ready outsole and color scheme.

 Performance-wise, very little separates the GT-2000 8 trail from its road version.
 Both share the same midsole and upper design so the fit and ride aspect is identical.

 So why should you buy the 2000 trail then?